jeog/TDAmeritradeAPI/README.md

 - All front-end C++ library code is in namespace ```tdma```.

 - **ONLY** Symbol strings are converted to upper-case by the library, e.g 'sPy' -> 'SPY'.

+- Currently, decimal values are represented with ```double``` type and passed to the API as a string with precision of 6 (the default for std::to_string(double) which is used for the conversion).
+    - Numbers requiring more precision than that will be passed to the API *incorrectly*.
+    - This may also cause issues with very large numbers that require a moderate amount of precision.
+    - This *shouldn't* be an issue for the current nature of access.
+    - Input string conversion precision may be reduced to 4 digits (.0001) to limit issues going forward.

 - Enums are defined for both C and C++ code using MACROS.
 Python mimics these enums by defining constant values.
 For example:
     ```